 Handling Dissent

-- Coaches and Spectators must behave in a responsible and acceptable way.
+- Coaches and Spectators must behave in a responsible and acceptable manner.
 Irresponsible and/or unacceptable behavior by coaches or spectators should be dealt with by the referee and also reported to the Regional Referee Administrator at: rra@ayso20.org

 - LOTG Law 12—refer to section 12.3 to see what is worthy of a Warning, Caution, or Send-off